-At Cartwright King we have the highest quality motoring solicitors who are on hand to assist if you have been accused of driving without having insurance.
+At Cartwright King we have the highest quality motoring solicitors who are on hand to assist if you have been accused of driving without insurance.
 In terms of motoring law, this is one of the most serious offences you can commit and can potentially lead to a very heavy fine and the loss of your driving licence.
 We therefore understand how important it is that you receive the best legal advice and representation possible, which we are able to offer wherever you are based.

 What is the law regarding driving without insurance?